Nickelodeon (film): Casting

 Bogdanovich said his original choices for the leads were Jeff Bridges, John Ritter, Cybill Shepherd and Orson Welles.
 However Columbia Pictures head David Begelman refused and Burt Reynolds and Ryan O'Neal were cast in the leads.
 He also refused to let Bogdanovich's then-girlfriend Shepherd in the female lead out of fear of a public backlash against her, following the poor box office performance of Daisy Miller and At Long Last Love.
+Shepherd's friend, model Jane Hitchcock, was cast on her recommendation.
 Brian Keith played the part Bogdanovich wanted Welles to play.
 (He later said he was going to play it at one stage.)
 Of Bogdanovich's original picks for the leads, only Ritter was cast, in a smaller role, as cameraman Franklin Frank in what would be the first of three collaborations between him and Bogdanovich (the other two being 1981's They All Laughed, and 1992's Noises Off.)

 "The character I play ... is a sort of a Gary Cooper with a little Buster Keaton thrown in", said Reynolds.
 "I do a lot of pratfalls and fall into things.
 He's a very shy, sweet, and likeable character.
 This is a first for me.
 The part that I would normally play is being played by Ryan O'Neal.
 He's a fast talking guy trying to become a big success.
 Peter wrote the film for Ryan O'Neal and me; he sees me [in real life] as that shy guy."